Skip to content

 rolling out butter

-Place the butter on the left side of the dough.
+Position: I place the rolled butter on the left side of the dough, leaving space on the right to fold it over.

 placing butter onto rolled out dough